NITCbase/nitcbase.github.io/docs/Design/Algebra Layer.md

     if (type == NUMBER)
     {
-        // if the char array record[i] can be converted to a number
+        // if the input argument strVal can be converted to a number
         // (check this using isNumber() function)
         {
-            /* convert the char array to numeral and store it at attrVal.nVal using atof() */
+            // convert strVal to double and store it at attrVal.nVal using atof() }
-        }
         // else
         {